Skip to content

 }

 Leave gemstonePy.repoPath empty when the current VS Code workspace is the gemstone-py checkout.
+If you open the parent directory that contains a gemstone-py/ child checkout, the extension now detects that child checkout automatically.
 Leave gemstonePy.pythonPath empty to use .venv/bin/python from that checkout when it exists, otherwise python3.
 Set gemstonePy.explorerPath to a local python-gemstone-database-explorer checkout before using the database explorer commands.

 Run gemstone-py: Configure Workbench from the Command Palette for a first-run setup wizard.
 It prompts for the Python executable, gemstone-py checkout, database explorer checkout, GS_USERNAME, GS_PASSWORD, and GS_STONE_NAME, then writes workspace settings and refreshes the sidebar views.
 It writes both GS_STONE_NAME and GS_STONE so newer and older tooling read the same stone name.